fujielab/fujielab-asr-parallel-cbs/README.md

 python examples/run_streaming_asr.py
 ```

-The script streams the input audio in 100&nbsp;ms chunks and prints partial results.
+The script streams the input audio in 100&nbsp;ms chunks and prints partial
-At the first run it downloads a small example audio (`aps-smp.mp3`) from the CSJ
+results.
+At the first run it downloads a small example audio (`aps-smp.mp3`)
-corpus and a pretrained model from Hugging Face.
+from the CSJ corpus and a pretrained model from Hugging Face.
+When the
+recognition finishes successfully, the final transcript is displayed at the end
+of the log.

 ## Directory Structure